lhdbkul/Omeka-S-module-Group/README.md

 Installation
 ------------

-Uncompress files and rename module folder "Group".

-See general end user documentation for [Installing a module].
+See general end user documentation for [installing a module].

+This module requires the module [Common], that should be installed first.

+* From the zip

+Download the last release [Group.zip] from the list of releases, and uncompress it in the `modules` directory.

+* From the source and for development

+If the module was installed from the source, rename the name of the folder of the module to `Group`.

+Then install it like any other Omeka module and follow the config instructions.

 Usage